devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

                                                (combined instructions and data).
    ``cache-sets``          SD    ``<u32>``     Specifies the number of associativity sets in
                                                a unified cache.
-Required if the cache is unified (combined instructions and data) ``cache-block-size``    SD    ``<u32>``     Specifies the block size in bytes of a unified cache.
-Required if the processor has a unified cache (combined instructions and data) ``cache-line-size``     SD    ``<u32>``     Specifies the line size in bytes of a unified cache, if different than the cache block size Required if the processor has a unified cache (combined instructions and data).
+Required if the cache is unified (combined instructions and data).
+   ``cache-block-size``    SD    ``<u32>``     Specifies the block size in bytes of a unified
+                                               cache.
+Required if the processor has a unified cache (combined instructions and data).
+   ``cache-line-size``     SD    ``<u32>``     Specifies the line size in bytes of a unified
+                                               cache, if different than the cache block size.
+                                               Required if the processor has a unified cache (combined instructions and data).
    ``i-cache-size``        SD    ``<u32>``     Specifies the size in bytes of the instruction